gao-kelly/gao-kelly/README.md

 ## 🚀 What I'm Working On

 - [ ] Machine learning for blockchain market prediction
-- [ ] NLP-based storytelling
-- [x] Attending meetups and events for data science enthusiasts and related fields

 ## 🔍 What I'm Learning